16 Must-Visit Heritage Places In Kerala for an Unforgettable Trip

 Timings: 9 AM to 4 PM

-Suggested Read: 57 Best Places To Visit In Kerala For A Vacation To Remember
+Related Post: Best Places To Visit In Kerala

-Kappad beach is one of the most beautiful tourist places in Kerala and is one of the most charming beaches in Kerala.
-It was in 1498 when Vasco da Gama landed on Indian soil at Kappad beach along with 170 men and to commemorate that event, there is a monument on the beach.
+Kappad Beach is one of the most beautiful tourist places in Kerala and is one of the most charming beaches in Kerala.
+In 1498, Vasco da Gama landed on Indian soil at Kappad Beach along with 170 men, and a monument commemorating that event is on the beach.
 This marked the beginning of an era of new relationships between the Indians and the Portuguese.
 The beach is the perfect place to relax and play around.

 Location: Kozhikode, Kerala